PERMITS & APPLICATIONS

 Simple projects, such as small plumbing, electrical or mechanical (HVAC) projects that do not require plans but require a permit, can often be issued the same day they are requested.
 Projects in this category include installing a new electrical circuit, placing a heating system or adding or replacing a water heater.
 Licensed contractors may fax their stand alone permit application to (828) 259-5676 or email to PACStandalones@ashevillenc.gov.

 Small Project Permits

-Even some uncomplicated projects may require plans but they may be simple to permit.
+Even some uncomplicated projects may require plans but may be simple to permit.
 If your project does not entail adding square footage or changing structural components, it may qualify for a Small Project Permit.
+Small project permits can often be issed more quickly than other permits.
 Examples of small projects are include nonstructural interior alterations to an existing commercial or industrial space or interior residential remodeling like kitchen or bath renovations that entail changing cabinets and fixtures.
 Appointments are not required but can be requested by calling the City of Asheville’s Development Services Department at (828) 259-5846.
-Please be prepared to describe the project in detail as some projects will not qualify for same day permitting.

 Large Project Permits

 Large or complicated projects require plans and documents be submitted to an in-depth review, which means that permits cannot be issued on the same day.
 The amount of time needed to review the information will depend on the complexity of the project.
 If your project entails adding square footage or changing structural components, it will require Large Project Permits.
 If your project is less than 30,000 square feet or 20 units, start by contacting the Development Services Department at (828) 259-5846

 .
 If your project is greater than 30,000 square feet or 20 units, begin by calling the Office of the Technical Review Manager at (828) 259-5848

 Occupancy or Tenant Change With No Construction Work Performed